vuxcode/pr1-project-Kaptenbus/README.md

 Make a function that "emptying" the arrays.
 Maybe make the changeOrder button always visible again?
 Uppdate the comments. (deleted the secound arrays so need for an function anymore)

 27/04-22
 Add comments to the new function, move the Shopping Cart and Change order button.
-Rename Change order since it's only removes items.

 # Project Summary